 There is no doubt that universities have always been expensive.
 Except for Oxford and Cambridge Universities all the other universities up and down the country have always required state support from both local and central government.
 Student fees had never covered the costs of running a university and in some cases the fee income fell considerably short of the total bill.
 But whereas in the past these publicly funded costs have been seen as a necessary part of providing society with expertise, opportunities, culture etc, during the Thatcher years this thinking began to be questioned.
 University education began to be perceived as an economic good which had a cost and to which a price could be associated for those who wish to partake of it.
 This was a major shift as at this time the state had paid not only the University admission fee but also the expenses of those who wish to study and were admitted to a program at a University.
 This new attitude was a significant step in curtailing, what the government of the day saw as, the extravagance of the welfare state.

 The idea that from a student’s point of view a university education should be wholly funded by the state was introduced in 1963 and was one of the consequences of the Robbins Report, was now rejected and the notion of the cost burden falling on the recipient of the education was introduced.
-But it was believed that this could not be done in one foul swoop.
-In 1998 a £1,000 fee for undergraduates was introduced which was raised to £3,000 a year in 2004 and eventually to £9,000 a year in 2010,.
-As it was realised that fees would effectively exclude many young people who did not have the resources to meet them a system of student income-contingent loans was set up to address this issue.
+But it was believed that this could not be done in one fell swoop.
+In 1998 a £1,000 fee for undergraduates was introduced which was raised to £3,000 a year in 2004 and eventually to £9,000 a year in 2010,. and £9,250 in 20017 As it was realised that fees would effectively exclude many young people who did not have the resources to meet them a system of student income-contingent loans was set up to address this issue.
 Postgraduate fees were also increased.

 The fee increases have been highly unpopular and the income contingent loans are seen as an extraordinary burden to place on young graduates at the beginning of their careers.
-Furthermore, these loans are not interest-free and at the date of writing the interested 6% which is considered by many to be far too high.
+Furthermore, these loans are not interest-free and at the date of writing the interest rate is 6% which is considered by many to be far too high.
 There is considerable political opposition to the fees and there is a reasonable prospect that they may be reduced or even eventually abolished.

 The introduction of fees had many consequences one of which was a change of attitude toward university education where questions began to be asked if the personal investment in education was value for money.
 Furthermore the £9,000 level of fee created an environment in which educational entrepreneurs began to believe they could offer a comparative level of education for a lower price tag.